francoisdevlin/config-expressions/examples/README.md

     'jdbc:h2:/sample/path'

 ## 004 basic enum
-This example shows to to use an enum, with variable substition.
+This example shows to to use an enum, with variable substitution.
 You'll notice the following:

 * The key `app1,app2,app3$app_name.db.user` specifies an enumeration for 3 apps
 * The exact value of the enumeration is being captured in the variable `app_name`